 There are three different flags for operations regarding omission:

-- Not Omitted: This is an operation that is not omitted and will be scheduled regularly like all other operations.
+- Not Omitted: This operation is not omitted and will be scheduled regularly like all other operations.

-- Omitted by User: This is an operation that was manually omitted by a user.
+- Omitted by User: This is an operation that a user manually omitted.
 The operation will not be scheduled and will allow successor operations to continue without this particular operation.

 - Omitted Automatically: This is an operation that was automatically omitted due to an error in the import.
 Typically, the import involves a missing capability being referred to by the required capability of the operation.
 If no such capability exists within PlanetTogether, a user can set the System Options to automatically omit the operation and allow the rest of the job to be imported without further interruption.